 At this age, we encourage accounts to be set up and managed by parents.
 It is critical that you set up their account as a child account so you can use the parental controls correctly.
-Once set up, add their account to yours through the Xbox Family Settings App or Microsoft Family Safety portal.
+Once set up, add their account to yours through the Xbox Family Settings app or Microsoft Family Safety portal.

-When you set up tamariki accounts with the correct date of birth, the settings will default to blocking almost all interaction.
+When you set up a child's account with the correct date of birth, the settings will default to blocking almost all interaction.
 We also recommend you manually check all settings to make sure they work for your family.

 For families using Xbox Game Pass, age-limits for content still apply to titles offered as part of the subscription service.
-Tamariki will need to request parental consent to download a game rated above the relevant age-limit.
+A child will need to request parental consent to download a game rated above the relevant age-limit.